-(a) Candidates for admission to the first semester of the 8 semester B.Tech Degree programme should be required to have passed:
+a) Candidates for admission to the first semester of the 8 semester B.Tech. degree programme should be required to have passed:

-The Higher Secondary Examination of the (10+2) curriculum (Academic Stream) prescribed by the Government of Tamil Nadu or any other examination equivalent there to with minimum of 45% marks (a mere pass for OBC and SC/ST candidates) in aggregate of subjects - Mathematics, Physics and any one of the following optional subjects: Chemistry / Biotechnology/ Computer Science / Biology (Botany & Zoology) or an Examination of any University or Authority recognized by the Executive Council of the Pondicherry University as equivalent thereto.
+The Higher Secondary Examination of the (10+2) curriculum (Academic Stream) prescribed by the different State Boards/ Central Boards or any other examination equivalent there to with minimum of 45% marks (40% marks in case of candidates belonging to reserved category) in aggregate of subjects - Mathematics, Physics and any one of the following optional subjects: Chemistry / Biotechnology/ Computer Science / IT and equivalent/ Electronics/ Biology (Botany & Zoology) or Passed D. Voc Streamin the same or allied sector or an Examination of any University or Authority recognized by the Executive Council of the Pondicherry University as equivalent thereto.

-(b) For Lateral entry in to third semester of the eight semester B.Tech. programme:
+b) Candidates for admission through Lateral entry into second year (third semester) of the 8 semester B.Tech. degree programme should be required to have passed: